There is one session available:

 May I take this course even though I haven’t taken the one preceding it in the MicroMasters?

-We strongly recommend learners take the Introduction (UXe01x.1) and UX Research (UXe01x.1) courses before any of the other courses.
-Then, learners are welcome to go through the courses in the order that best suits them.
+We strongly recommend that learners take the Introduction (UXe01x.1) and UX Research (UXe01x.1) courses before any other courses.
+But, then, learners are welcome to go through the courses in the order that best suits them.

 Who is the MicroMasters program intended for?

-The all the courses of the UX Design and Evaluation MicroMasters program are intended for those who have completed a bachelor’s degree or have a minimum of 2 years of work experience in a UX-related business environment.
+All the UX Design and Evaluation MicroMasters program courses are intended for those who have completed a bachelor’s degree or have a minimum of 2 years of work experience in a UX-related business environment.
 Recommended education or work experience in IT, engineering, design, business, BI, project management, psychology, cognitive sciences and statistics, or equivalent.

 Do I need to complete the on-campus Master’s degree to get a job in UX?